 VA Northern California’s developing residency program is designed to offer robust and comprehensive clinical learning across four practice settings.
 The residency faculty is composed of seasoned and passionate physical therapists, who are highly versed in pre and post-professional education.
 The range of their specialty areas are broad and well connected to the health care needs of older adults.

-This clinical training will help prepare the resident for Geriatric Clinical Specialist (GCS) certification through the American Board of Physical Therapy Specialties (ABPTS) upon completion of the program.
+The clinical training offered through this program will help the resident prepare for Geriatric Clinical Specialist (GCS) certification from the American Board of Physical Therapy Specialties (ABPTS).

 - The VANCHCS Geriatric Residency will provide excellent mentoring and resources in support of the residents.